EU proposes rules to label some gas and nuclear investments as green

 Gas is similarly divisive, with Poland and Bulgaria among the states that say gas investments should be encouraged to phase out more-polluting coal.
 Denmark, Ireland and others say labelling the fossil fuel as green would undermine the EU's leadership in fighting climate change.

-(Reporting by Kate Abnett, Bart Meijer Editing by John Chalmers and Barbara Lewis)
+(Reporting by Kate Abnett, Bart Meijer Editing by John Chalmers, Barbara Lewis and David Evans)

 ((Kate.Abnett@thomsonreuters.com;))